-With the bone transport technique, an osteotomy (or a corticotomy) is performed in the bone, and an external fixator is used to transport the bone to regenerate and fill the gap.
-Bone transport can be performed when the bony defect is more than 3cm in the tibia, and 5cm in the femur (classified as intermediate or large defect).
-Bone transport technique differs from lengthening because, instead of the bone and soft tissues keeping a relatively fixed relationship, the bone slides in the soft tissue envelope similarly to a lift in a lift-shaft.
+With the classic bone transport technique, an osteotomy (or a corticotomy) is performed in the bone and an external fixator is used to transport the bone, thereby promoting the development of new bone to fill the gap.
+Bone transport is performed when the bony defect is more than 3 cm in the tibia and 5 cm in the femur (classified as intermediate or large defect).
+Bone transport technique differs from lengthening because instead of the bone and soft tissues keeping a relatively fixed relationship, the bone slides in the soft tissue envelope similarly to a lift inside a shaft.

-One week after the osteotomy, bone transport begins at a rate of ¾ to 1mm per day.
-Slow transport of one or more bony segments is accomplished by gradually moving a bony segment from one position to another, by distracting the frame connectors.
-The process of bone formation in the distraction site is known as distraction osteogenesis (first introduced in France in the mid 1980s), and the transport segment moves to fill the bone defect.
-Attentive monitoring of segmental bone transport should prevent the risk of misalignment, infection and joint deformities.(3) Once transport has brought the two bony segments into contact, union may be reached either by compression, or with the resection of bony ends and compression, or bone grafting, or various other ways.
+One week after the osteotomy, bone transport begins at a rate of 0.75 to 1 mm per day.
+Slow transport of one or more bony segments is accomplished by gradually moving a bony segment from one position to another.
+The process of bone formation in the distraction site is known as distraction osteogenesis.
+In the bone transport technique, the transported segment moves to fill the bone defect.
+Attentive monitoring of segmental bone transport in needed to prevent the risk of misalignment, infection and joint deformities.(2) Once bone transport is complete and the two bone segments are in contact, union may be reached by compression, with the resection of bony ends and compression, with bone grafting, or various other ways.

 References

-2. Saleh M, Donnan L. 2000.
-The technique of Callotasis and its Application to Monofocal Limb Lengthening, in: De Bastiani G. Apley AG, Goldberg AAJ Orthofix External Fixation in Trauma and Orthopaedics.
-London: Springer.
+4. Saleh M, Donnan L. The Technique of Callotasis and its Application to Monofocal Limb Lengthening.
+In: De Bastiani G, Apley AG, Goldberg A, eds.
+Orthofix External Fixation in Trauma and Orthopaedics.
+Springer London; 2000:458-466.

 REQUEST MORE INFORMATION